 To finish near the top of your age category, under 1.5 hours is a good ballpark time.

-In this distance, you’ll have a 1.5k swim/40k bike/10k run.
+Olympic is a standard distance, and a common international format.
+The legs are 1.5k swim/40k bike/10k run.
 As the name suggests, this is the distance that is included in the Olympics, and it’s typically the distance for World Triathlon Series racing.

-If you complete this distance in under three hours as an amateur, you’d be doing really well and could give yourself a pat on the back.
-If you want to push yourself harder, you could strive for under a 2.5 hour finish time.
+If you complete this distance in under three hours as an amateur, you’d be doing really well.
+Give yourself a pat on the back!
+If you want to push yourself harder, you could strive for sub-2:30:00.

 A very respectable time would be around six hours.
 If you’re getting close to five, you’re doing great, and if you’re a little over six as a female, you’re still looking at a good time.